MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 56: 01.12.19
+* When trying to push to Git today, I was suddenly told that there was no place to push to... so I spent a lot of time trying to solve it, without luck.
+Need to continue tomorrow.
+Arg!
+So many bugs and errors slowing me down.
+But it's not a sprint.
+It's a marathon...

 ## Day 55: 30.11.19
 * More bugs, error fixing and installing even more libraries: react-mock store to create a mock store to test against.